mantidproject/mantid/docs/source/workbench/scriptwindow.rst

 Toggle Tabs and Spaces
 ^^^^^^^^^^^^^^^^^^^^^^
-Python can be particular about mixing tabs and spaces within your scripts.
+Python is very particular about mixing tabs and spaces within your scripts.
 To avoid any problems with the Python interpreter an option is provided to convert all tabs to spaces or all groups of 4 consecutive spaces to tabs.
 If some text within a script is selected, these options will only apply within the selected